pupilfirst/wd201-scripts/database-and-sequelize/why-database/README.md

 But we won't be learning much SQL in this course.
 Instead, we'll look at Sequelize, which lets us talk to the database through JavaScript and not directly write SQL ourselves.

-But before we go there, let's setup PostgreSQL on your machine.
+But before we go there, let's set up PostgreSQL on your machine.